matsuki-penguin/penguinframework-test/README.md

 * Annotation-based database initialization
 * Annotation-based Java Bean Initialization
-* Assertions for values stored in the database (unimplement)
+* Assertions for values stored in the database
 * Assertion of the value stored in the Java Bean (unimplement)

 ## Enable Penguin Test